RomeHein/ESPecial/README.md

 ## Wish list
 - Makefile: It would be great to have all dependencies easily compiled to the project.
-- Auto update: from remote server (why not puting a .ini build on github?)
+- Auto update: from remote server (why not a .ini build on this repo?)

 ## Getting Started